Skip to main content

 1

-Understand the definitions: A hypothesis is a proposed explanation for a phenomenon that can be tested through experimentation.
-A theory, on the other hand, is a well-substantiated explanation of some aspect of the natural world that has been repeatedly confirmed through observation and experimentation.
+Understand the definitions: A hypothesis is a proposed explanation for a phenomenon, typically based on limited evidence as a starting point for further investigation.
+A theory, on the other hand, is a well-substantiated explanation acquired through the scientific method and repeatedly tested and confirmed through observation and experimentation.

 Video duration: